warrenau/CONSTELATION/README.md

 ## Documentation:
 This document details the inputs and usage for the CONSTELATION coupling script.
 In the *Documentation* folder, there are other files which cover the individual inputs and usage for the Serpent 2 and STAR-CCM+ portions.

+An example transient coupling script can be found at the Serpent 2 wiki: [MSCS for coupled transients](https://serpent.vtt.fi/mediawiki/index.php/MSCS_for_coupled_transients).

 ## Requirements:
 - Python 3 (originally written in 2.7)
 - Serpent 2 (version number here)